cfpb/hmda-frontend/src/documentation/markdown/2018/filing-faq.md

 Below that message is a button that says 'View Completed Filing'.
 Select that and you will see the date and timestamp your file was accepted along with a receipt number for the submission.

 #### When can I submit my file?
-The [Beta submission platform](https://ffiec.beta.cfpb.gov/) (https://ffiec.beta.cfpb.gov/) is open throughout the year to test your HMDA data.
+The <a target="_blank" rel="noopener noreferrer" href="https://ffiec.beta.cfpb.gov/">Beta submission platform</a> is open throughout the year to test your HMDA data.

 _Annual HMDA data submissions_ for the 2018 filing year are accepted January 1 - March 1, 2019.
 <br/>